michaelkirk/georust_book/src/join-the-party.md

 #   std::io::BufReader::new(std::fs::File::open(path).expect("file path must be valid"))
 # }

-// Using what we learned in the previous lesson on Features, we'll
+// Using what we learned in the previous section on Features, we'll
 // deserialize the input GeoJSON into structs using serde.

 // First Input